CenturyLinkCloud/PublicKB/Servers/setting-up-disaster-recovery-using-visions-solutions-double-take-availability.md

     ![DT-console-update](../images/doubletake/DT-console-update.png)

--   Create the target server by running the Double-Take Blueprint on CentOS 6 from the Blueprint library, enter the Linux Double-Take Availability for Linux license in the Blueprint screen
+4. Create the Target Server by running the Double-Take Blueprint on CentOS 6 from the Blueprint library, enter the Linux Double-Take Availability for Linux license in the Blueprint screen